It is an invention of politicians to take our minds off of real problems

-Unfortunately, the online world is an echo chamber for this idiocy.
+Unfortunately, the online world is an echo chamber for this Christian Science idiocy.
 And so folks like myself who argue for the time-honored status quo are instantly banned from the discussion by Reddit moderators, who seem determined to hide the truth.
 And that's no surprise.
-There are many beneficiaries of America's unique and deadly attitude about plant medicines -- deadly because they cause a drug war that kills inner-city Americans every day and causes civil war abroad.
-This overseas violence provides a weekend gladiator show for complacent Americans who flock to theaters to see drug war propaganda films in which intolerant DEA agents travel overseas to torture and murder foreigners.
+There are many beneficiaries of America's unique and deadly attitude about plant medicines, deadly because they cause a Drug War that kills inner-city Americans every day and causes civil war abroad.
+This overseas violence provides a weekend gladiator show for complacent Americans, who flock to theaters to see Drug War propaganda films, in which intolerant D E A agents travel overseas to torture and murder foreigners.
 Why?
 Because they were selling plants that have been used responsibly by non-western cultures for millennia.